redox-os/book/src/configuration-settings.md

 ### Binary Recipe Mode

 By default, the Redox build system builds all packages from source (i.e., recipes).
-If you want to use [pre-built packages](https://static.redox-os.org/pkg/) from our build server, however, there's a TOML option for it.
+If you want to use [pre-built packages](https://static.redox-os.org/pkg/) from our build server, however, there's a recipe rule and filesystem configuration option for it.

 This is useful for some purposes, such as producing development builds, confirming package status from the package server, and reducing image build time with large programs.